sifank/DLIdigiswitch/README.md

 After authenticating and connecting, the Options Tab will allow you to name/rename the ports.
 This will rename them in the Digiswitch as well.

 When the driver is started, it will retrieve these names from the Digiswitch.

+Cycle Delay: this allows you to modify the Digiswitch's delay time for cycling a port

 Main Tab